debinqiu/snpar/EXAMPLES.md

 D = 0.093034, p-value = 0.3522
 alternative hypothesis: two-sided
 ```
 Now we examine the test for two-sample data, which is to test if the two samples have the same distribution.
+The null hypothesis is that the two samples have the same distribution.
 ```
 > # two-sample Kolmogorov-Smirnov test
 > set.seed(123)